capslocky/git-cheat-sheet/README.md

 * You can use git aliases - [example](https://github.com/capslocky/my-git-config#aliases)
 * How to exit vim text editor: with saving changes - just type [ESC :wq], without saving [ESC :q!]
 * Prefer SSD over HDD to boost git operation performance
+* You can use git hooks - scripts that executed automatically before/after commit, push or receive occurs
 * `git help`, `git help pull` - embedded documentation
 * `GIT_TRACE=1` - enable git tracing (there are others like `GIT_CURL_VERBOSE=1`)
 * Typically you need only high-level commands (aka porcelain).
 But there also plumbing (low-level) commands, which allow you to implement much more advanced scenarios